svenbolte/foldergallery/readme.txt

 == Changelog ==

+= 9.7.6.36 =
+filetype pngs changed to css sprite with one png

 = 9.7.6.35 =
 shortcode for displaying a random pic from a given folder and its subfolders. cache folders are excluded automatically